Pijushm/CodeEditor/README.md

 Usage :
 The apps has a simple interface for writing code and editing with Compile,Build and Run Options.
-To compile the code simply go to Build>Compile
+-To compile the code simply go to Build>Compile
-To execute the program go to Build>Run
+-To execute the program go to Build>Run

 Authors